 8 steps to an eco-friendly kitchen

+But maybe you’re looking for a little more than just the summaries.
 Looking to revamp your home and reduce your carbon footprint?
-Or perhaps you’re just looking for feel-good, earth-friendly resolutions for 2015?
-Whether you’re getting a brand new kitchen from Kitchen Design Centre or just implementing changes in your current home, there are 100’s of simple ways you can go green.
+Or perhaps you’re just after feel-good, earth-friendly resolutions for 2015?
+Whether you’re getting a brand new kitchen from Kitchen Design Centre or just implementing changes in your current home, there are lots of simple ways you can go green.

 - Install energy saving light bulbs